davenomiddlenamecurtis/modelGPS/README.md

 # modelGPS
-Model GPS distributions in cases and controls
+Model GPS / PRS distributions in cases and controls